He’s Not Jealous But…Why Does My Cat Knead Me And Not My Husband?

-Cat kneading is part of a cat’s feline evolutionary behavior.
-The way in which a cat kneads a person is a very similar motion to that of kneading bread and that is the reason that kneading is often referred to as cats making biscuits.
+The way in which a cat kneads a person, is a very similar motion to that of kneading bread and that is the reason that cat’s kneading is often colloquially referred to as ‘cats making biscuits’.

 Kneading Begins At Kittenhood

 Why do kittens knead?
-Not long after birth, a kitten will place his paws against his mother’s mammary glands and knead gently to stimulate milk flow.
+Not long after birth, a kitten will place his front paws against his mother’s mammary glands and knead gently to stimulate milk flow.
 That makes sense.
-Why, then, is this cat-kneading behavior carried on far beyond kittenhood and in adult cats?
+Cats develop this instinctive behavior at a very young age.

-For example, if he is ripping into cushions then this will become costly very quickly!
 We had a similar problem with the cat kneading/clawing the new leather couch.

 Why Does My Cat Knead Me And Not My Husband?